SebastienSchille/GEOL0069-Snow-and-Ice-Clasification/README.md

   <img src="/Images/area_of_interest.png" width="1000" height="auto"/>
 </p>

+**Figure 1:** Satellite images in the SWIR band for the areas of interest.

 ## 1.2 Aims & Objectives

 1. To collect Sentinel-2 satellite imagery data from the region of interest in the summer months (2017 & 2023) to ensure cloud-free, comparable data for glacier analysis